 - change the tone of your voice as you read – this makes it easier for your baby to pick up on different speech sounds, an important step in learning to make sounds himself

-- turn the pages when you read with your baby – this shows her how to use a book.
+- turn the pages when you read with your baby – this shows him how to use a book.

 Here are some general tips to help you make the most of reading time with your little one:

-- make a routine, and try to share at least one book every day
+- Make a routine, and try to share at least one book every day.
+For example, sharing a book can be a relaxing way to end the day.

-- hold your baby close or on your knee while you read, so he can see your face and the book.
+- Hold your baby close or on your knee while you read, so she can see your face and the book.

 What to read with your baby

-From the time your baby is about four months of age, you might like to look for:
+From when your baby is born, you might like to look for:

-- books with bright colours and different textures so your baby can hear, see and feel the book
+- books with different textures so your baby can hear, see and feel the book

 - books with pictures of babies and faces